9 states do not tax personal income

 Those over the age of 60 can exclude up to $12,500.

 The state offers no special exemption for veterans but allows anyone who is permanently disabled or between the ages of 62 and 64 to exempt $35,000 of their retirement income.
 That number is $65,000 for those over age 65.

-If you’re 65 or older — or disabled and at least 62 — your benefits are partially exempt.
+If you’re 65 or older — or disabled and at least 62 — your public pension may be partially exempt.